typebytes/angular-checklist/content/architecture/smart-and-dumb-components.md

 ---
-title: Smart and Dumb Components
+title: Use smart and dumb components
 ---

-# Smart and Dumb Components
+# Problem

-Every major frontend framework nowadays is moving towards a component-based architecture.
+Every major frontend framework is moving towards a component based architecture.
 Components are a combination of a little bit of HTML, JavaScript and CSS.
-This way of working can provide us with a lot of benefits if used in the correct way.
+If we start injecting services in every component, tightly couple it by letting it fetch its own data, we are not leveraging the power of a component based architecture.

+# Solution

-The most advocated way to use them is through smart and dumb components (there is a variety of other names as well but the general principle is the same).
+The most advocated way to arrang your is to use smart and dumb components (there is a variety of other names for this principle but the general principle is the same).

-# Component Types
+## Component Types

-**Dumb Component**:
+### Dumb Components

 * Receives data through `@Input`s and communicates only with it's direct parent through `@Output`s.
 * Dumb components should not receive `Observables` as inputs